How Invoice Finance Works in the UK 2026

 Is invoice finance a loan?

-What industries use invoice finance most?
+What industries use invoice finance most in the UK?

-Can startups get invoice finance?
+Can startups and small businesses get invoice finance?

 What happens if my customer doesn't pay?